Continuity of the Revuz correspondence under the absolute continuity condition: Introduction

 We focus on the continuity of the Revuz correspondence, that is, convergence of PCAFs in terms of their associated smooth measures.
-The study of convergence of PCAFs is interesting in itself as the topological properties of the Revuz correspondence, but it is also important in applications such as the construction of time-changed processes, such as Liouville Brownian motions, and the discussion of their convergence \cite{Andres_Kajino_16_Continuity,Garban_Rhodes_Vargas_16_Liouville,Croydon_Hambly_Kumagai_17_Time-changes,Ooi_pre_Convergence}.
-We consider symmetric Hunt processes that correspond to regular Dirichlet forms and posses transition densities.
-In our first result, Theorem \ref{1. thm: the main storng result}, we show that if the $1$-potentials of smooth measures of finite energy integrals converge uniformly, then the associated PCAFs converge in the sense that the expected supremum of the squared differences of PCAFs over any compact interval converges to zero.
-In our second result, Theorem \ref{1. thm: the main general result}, the first result is extend to more general smooth measures, and it is shown that if the $1$-potentials of smooth measures in the strict sense (see Definition \ref{2. dfn: smooth measures in the strict sense} below) converge locally uniformly and the Hunt process is conservative, then the associated PCAFs converge uniformly on compacts in probability (often referred to as the ucp topology).
-Our approach differs from that of \cite{Nishimori_Tomisaki_Tsuchida_Uemura_pre_On}, where smooth measures are approximated by a sequence of measures that are absolutely continuous with respect to the reference measure $m$.
+The study of convergence of PCAFs is interesting in itself from the viewpoint of the topological properties of the Revuz correspondence, but it is also important in applications such as the construction of time-changed processes, such as Liouville Brownian motions, and the discussion of their convergence \cite{Andres_Kajino_16_Continuity,Croydon_Hambly_Kumagai_17_Time-changes,Garban_Rhodes_Vargas_16_Liouville,Ooi_25_TimeChange}.
+We consider standard processes that admit dual processes and possess transition densities.
+In particular, the framework contains symmetric Hunt processes that correspond to regular Dirichlet forms and possess transition densities (cf.\ \cite{Fukushima_Oshima_Takeda_11_Dirichlet}).
+In our first result, Theorem \ref{1. thm: the main strong result}, we show that if the $1$-potentials of smooth measures are bounded and converge uniformly, then the associated PCAFs converge in the sense that the expected supremum of the squared differences of PCAFs over any compact interval converges to zero.
+In our second result, Theorem \ref{1. thm: the main general result}, the first result is extended to more general smooth measures, and it is shown that if the $1$-potentials of smooth measures converge locally uniformly and the process is conservative, then the associated PCAFs converge uniformly on compacts in probability (often referred to as the ucp topology).
+Our approach differs from that of \cite{Nishimori_Tomisaki_Tsuchida_Uemura_2025}, where smooth measures are approximated by a sequence of measures that are absolutely continuous with respect to the reference measure $m$.
 Instead of such an approximation argument, we directly estimate the distance between two PCAFs by the distance between the $1$-potentials of the corresponding smooth measures (see Theorem \ref{3. thm: key inequality}).
-Using this inequality, our convergence results are proven.
+Using this inequality, our convergence results are proved.